|

 [High Hopes, p.
 104]

-The jersey that debuted in 1992 at Soldier Field marked
+The jersey, made by Wilson, that debuted in 1992 at Soldier Field marked

 the first time since the early forties that NU did not use a purple